alireza8686/alireza8686/README.md

 # 💻 Alireza Alavi | Back-End Developer & Project Manager

 Hey there! 👋 I'm **Alireza Alavi**, a passionate software engineer and project manager, specialized in **back-end development**.
-With a strong focus on creating efficient and scalable systems, I lead the technical operations of the **Savin Team** and contribute to the innovative projects at **Homeenger**, where we aim to revolutionize the construction and real estate industry.
+With a strong focus on creating efficient and scalable systems, I lead the technical operations of the **Sevin Team** and contribute to the innovative projects at **Homeenger**, where we aim to revolutionize the construction and real estate industry.

 ## 🚀 About Me